git-hub-cc/Player/README.md

 ## Introduction

-This is a modern, feature-rich media player project built with HTML5, CSS, and vanilla JavaScript (ES6+). **Its interface is heavily inspired by Spotify**, aiming to provide a beautiful, responsive, and user-friendly interface for playing local or online audio and video files.
+This is a modern, feature-rich media player project built with HTML5, CSS, and vanilla JavaScript (ES6+). **Its interface is heavily inspired by Spotify, JIEJOE**, aiming to provide a beautiful, responsive, and user-friendly interface for playing local or online audio and video files.
 The project is built without any frontend frameworks (like React or Vue), showcasing the power of native web technologies.

 ## ✨ Feature Highlights

--   **Modern UI Design**: An interface inspired by Spotify, providing a clean and intuitive user experience, complete with a skeleton loading screen to enhance the initial load.
+-   **Modern UI Design**: An interface inspired by Spotify, JIEJOE,providing a clean and intuitive user experience, complete with a skeleton loading screen to enhance the initial load.
 -   **Hybrid Media Support**: Seamlessly play both audio (e.g., MP3) and video (e.g., MP4) files, with the UI automatically adapting to the media type.
 -   **Dynamic Playlist**: Easily manage and load your media queue through a simple `playlist.json` file.
 -   **Smart Playlist Search**: The playlist panel supports fuzzy search by title, artist, **Pinyin**, or **Pinyin initials**.